microsoft/r-server-hospital-length-of-stay/R/Readme.md

 * The continuous laboratory measurements (e.g. hemo, hematocritic, sodium, glucose etc.) are standardized: we substract the mean and divide by the standard deviation.
 * number_of_issues: the total number of preidentified medical conditions.
+* lengthofstay_bucket: bucketed version of the target variable for classification.

 Input: